tradingeconomics/tradingeconomics/nodejs/tradingeconomics/README.md

  - Then you have to login, if you don't have a client key just live it blank and a sample of data will be provided.

-**Note:** If you don't have a client key leave it blank and a sample of data will be provided or you can get your free key here: http://developer.tradingeconomics.com
+**Note:** You can get your free key here: http://developer.tradingeconomics.com

 ```javascript
 te.login();